DC 5250Musculoskeletal SystemLast verified: APR 22, 2026

 Filing Tips

 Knee imaging (weight-bearing X-rays, MRI) documenting knee pathology.
 Physiatrist or orthopedic nexus letter addressing the hip-to-knee kinetic chain and the specific biomechanical mechanism (Trendelenburg gait, hip flexion contracture, ITB tension).
 Physical therapy records documenting ipsilateral hip and knee dysfunction together are compelling.
-File knee condition as secondary to the hip service connection.
+Consider knee condition as secondary to the hip service connection.

 Medical Rationale